apocalyptech/ft-explorer/README.md

 Some things which are at least somewhat likely to happen:

-* Ability to read resources right from the FilterTool zipfile.
-* *(could we instead bundle the dumps ourselves?
-Will have to inquire with the FilterTool folks about redistributability)*
 * Selecting between B2 and TPS data
 * Remember settings between runs (which toggles are active, etc)